josanabr/ilsci/provisioning/vagrant/README.md

 ## Init

 Once you have defined a new box (e.g. trusty64) you are ready to create your first VM using Vagrant.
-Vagrant needs a text file, named Vagrantfile, which contains the description of the VM to be created.
+Vagrant needs a text file, named `Vagrantfile`, which contains the description of the VM to be created.
-You can create this file by hand or you can use the `init` sub-command.
+You can create this file with a text editor or you can use the `init` sub-command.
 Assuming that you have defined a `trusty64` box, you can now create a Vagrantfile as follows

 ```
 vagrant init trusty64
 ```

-Open the Vagrantfile and identify the line where trusty64 appears.
+Open the Vagrantfile and identify the line where the word `trusty64` appears.

 ## Starting UP your first VM